TheTrashmanDC/thetrashmandc.github.io/_posts/2023-02-08-how-to-improve-at-rocket-league.md

 layout: post
 title:  "How to Improve at Rocket League"
 keywords: "rocket league, rocket, league, soccer, game"
-description: "A simple tutorial for improving your game"
+description: "A simple tutorial for improving your game in Rocket League.
+You need to improve!"
 date: 2023-02-08 00:00:00 -0600
 categories:
 permalink: rocket-league-tutorial